-The Working Group for Planetary System Nomenclature has approved new names for two craters on Mars: Roddy and Luba.
+The IAU Working Group for Planetary System Nomenclature has approved new names for three craters on Mars: Betio, Byala, and Halba.
 For more information, see the Gazetteer of Planetary Nomenclature.

 There are no science observations planned this week while the rover flight software is upgraded.
 This upgrade was planned well in advance, and if all goes well science and drive planning will resume on Monday.